ThomasGaubert/zephyr/desktop/README.md

 ### Steam
 Zephyr is coming soon to Steam.

+Updates are delivered through the Steam client.
+Opt into the canary beta branch to get builds straight from the master branch.

 ### Standalone installer
 To use the standalone installer, download [latest version of the desktop application from GitHub](https://github.com/ThomasGaubert/zephyr/releases/latest).